Before you build a gaming PC, you will need parts based on how powerful of a system you want and your spending budget.

 - Mini Tower; designed for Mini ITX motherboards.

 - Micro Tower; designed for Micro ATX motherboards.

 For most gamers, the mid-tower case will fit the bill since it can hold a standard ATX motherboard, or Micro ATX, with plenty of room for a full-length graphics card.

 Some key points to consider.

-- Besides the motherboard, you also need to make sure the graphics card will fit in the case.
+- Besides the motherboard, you must ensure the graphics card fits the case.
 Case manufacturers will list the maximum GPU dimensions the case can accommodate.